BE/CS/CNS/Bi 191ab: Biomolecular Computation

 you turn in must be entirely written by you, by yourself, including

-the nice write-up for CS11, which applies here for both program code and
+any program code.
+That is to say, the "50 foot rule" applies here explicitly for both program code and

 mathematical derivations, and in spirit applies to other aspects of your